dheart-joe/ceph/doc/releases/pacific.rst

   deprecated and will be removed in a future release.
 Please use ``nfs cluster rm`` and ``nfs export rm`` instead.

-* mgr/pg_autoscaler: Autoscaler will now start out by scaling each pool to have a full complements of pgs from the start and will only decrease it when other pools need more pgs due to increased usage.
-  This improves out of the box performance of Ceph by allowing more PGs to be created for a given pool.

 * A long-standing bug that prevented 32-bit and 64-bit client/server
   interoperability under msgr v2 has been fixed.
 In particular, mixing armv7l (armhf) and x86_64 or aarch64 servers in the same cluster now works.